kestra-io/docs/content/docs/06.enterprise/custom-dashboards.md

 ## Overview

 Dashboards allow you to define custom queries and charts to visualize data about your executions, logs and metrics.
-Instead of relying solely on the default dashboard provided by Kestra on the home screen, you can build charts that answer specific questions and monitor key metrics relevant to your organization.
+Instead of relying solely on the default dashboard provided by Kestra on the home screen, you can build charts that answer specific questions and monitor key metrics.

 ## Dashboards Page